paycoreio/docs/docs/connectors/index.md

 ![Go global!](/images/go-global-new.png)

-This section explains how to connect your payment providers' accounts and the PayCore.io platform.
+This section explains how to connect your payment providers' accounts and the {{custom.company_name}} platform.
 It describes setup processes and helps you to put in place new services that can relay requests to the payment or payout gateways.

 Click on the name of the desired connector and follow the link to the step-by-step guide.